24 Hours in Boston, MA: The Perfect Itinerary For First-Timers

 Explore Boston’s North End neighborhood

-From the shipyard, walk south across the harbor via the N Washington St bridge.
-Within 20 minutes, you’ll land in Boston’s historic North End.
+From the shipyard, let’s walk south across the harbor via the N Washington St bridge.
+Within 20 minutes, we’ll land in Boston’s historic North End.

-Also known as Little Italy, the North End is one of the city’s most interesting central neighborhoods.
+Also known as Little Italy, the North End is, in our experience, one of the city’s most interesting central neighborhoods.
 It’s jam-packed with great restaurants, pastry shops, cafes, and delis.
 (And, of course, several important historic sites!)

 Copp’s Hill Burial Ground

-Once you’ve crossed over the harbor, move a block north and walk southeast along Hull Street.
+Once we’ve crossed over the harbor, let’s move a block north and walk southeast along Hull Street.
 Two blocks up, you’ll spot Copp’s Hill Burial Ground.

 Copp's Hill Burial Ground